Draft Informal Regulations

 Seeking comments on informal draft regulations for the California Brake Pad Law

 The department is seeking comments on draft informal regulations to help implement the Brake Friction Material Law (Health and Safety Code sections 25250.50 et.seq.) that became effective in 2014.
-Comments are due by close of business on August 22, 2014.
-Comments may be submitted via e-mail at email@example.com or via mail at:
+The comment period has been extended until September 5, 2014.
+Comments may be submitted via e-mail at firstname.lastname@example.org or via mail at:

 Brake Pad Legislation